-The following items must be received no later than Friday, March 1, 2024, to complete the application process: - 1.
-A completed application form (available at bit.ly/applycpc2024) - 2.
+Friday, March 28, 2025, to complete the application process: - A completed application form (available at bit.ly/applycpc2025) - 2.
 A \$55.00 nonrefundable application fee (payable by credit card) - 3.
-A two-page personal statement and a short answer response (essay prompts for 2024 are given on the application) - 4.
+A two-page personal statement and a short answer response (essay prompts for 2025 are given on the application) - 4.
 Two to three letters of recommendation from employers and/or professors - 5.
 Academic transcripts listing degree date or expected degree date from each undergraduate and graduate institution attended as a degree-seeking student - 6.
 A current résumé or curriculum vitae Interviews are not required, but information sessions will be conducted virtually through the career services offices of some colleges during the first half of the spring semester.
 The course will also be holding its own virtual information sessions.
 Applicants should check the course website and social media platforms to determine when information sessions will be available.
-Those accepted are required to make a \$1,000 nonrefundable deposit by April 12 to guarantee enrollment.
-ADVANCE ASSIGNMENTS IN PREPARATION FOR the program all students must complete advance reading and assignments, which are short, practical, and require the class to perform tasks related to many of the topics to be discussed in lectures.
+Those accepted are required to make a \$1,000 nonrefundable deposit by April 11 to guarantee enrollment.
+ADVANCE ASSIGNMENTS IN PREPARATION FOR the program, all students must complete advance reading and assignments, which are short, practical, and require the class to perform tasks related to many of the topics to be discussed in lectures.
 All of these will be evaluated by publishing professionals.
-Fees Tuition & Workshops \$6,000 Room \$3,120 Board \$1,428 THE MANDATORY BOARD plan includes breakfast, lunch, and dinner on weekdays.
-Students living off campus will be assessed a \$1,428 fee for the mandatory board plan.
+Fees Tuition & Workshops \$6,000 Room \$3,280 Board \$1,443 THE MANDATORY BOARD plan includes breakfast, lunch, and dinner on weekdays.
+Students living off campus will be assessed a \$1,443 fee for the mandatory board plan.
 Limited financial aid is available.
 Aid applications can be downloaded from our website and must be submitted with the application.
 Applications are evaluated by the scholarship committee, and notification of financial aid decisions will be sent after the entire class has been accepted.
-Aid is awarded based on need and requesting aid is not considered when determining which students are accepted to the program Because of the short length of this course, federally funded grants and student loans are not available.
+Aid is awarded based on need and requesting aid is not considered when determining which students are accepted to the program.
+Because of the short length of this course, federally funded grants and student loans are not available.
 If you require financial assistance, we suggest you explore direct-to-consumer private loans in addition to applying for the course's modest financial aid fund.
-The Columbia Publishing Course gratefully acknowledges scholarship assistance from Simon & Schuster, through the Carolyn Kroll Reidy Scholarship; Ecco, Dan Halpern, and Cynthia D'Aprix Sweeney, through the D'Aprix Sweeney Family Fellowship; Seven Stories Press, through the Glenn Thompson Scholarships; the family of Christopher Carduff, through the Christopher Carduff Scholarship; Penguin Random House; Oxford University Press; Women's Media Group; and Chronicle Books
+The Columbia Publishing Course gratefully acknowledges scholarship assistance from Simon & Schuster, through the Carolyn Kroll Reidy Scholarship; Ecco, Dan Halpern, and Cynthia D'Aprix Sweeney, through the D'Aprix Sweeney Family Fellowship; the family of Christopher Carduff, through the Christopher Carduff Scholarship; Penguin Random House; Oxford University Press; Women's Media Group; Chronicle Books; the family of Robert Gottlieb through the Robert Gottlieb Memorial Scholarship.